-She is the wisest of all creatures, carries you where ever she needs to be herself – feeds, clothes and proudly places your distorted version of an elephant on the refrigerator door, the “Hall of Fame” in every home.
+She is the wisest of all creatures, carries you where ever she needs to be herself – feeds, clothes and proudly places your distorted drawing of an elephant on the refrigerator door; the “Hall of Fame” in every home.

 Bishop Oscar Romero said, “We plant the seeds that one day will grow.
 We water seeds already planted, knowing that they hold future promise.
 We lay foundations that will need further development.
 We provide yeast that produces far beyond our capabilities.”